zchee/golang-wiki/Modules.md

 1. **Require clients to use Go versions 1.9.7+, 1.10.3+, or 1.11+**.

-    The approach uses the "Major Subdirectory" approach and relies on the "minimal module awareness" that was backported to 1.9.7 and 1.10.3.
+    The approach uses the "Major Branch" approach and relies on the "minimal module awareness" that was backported to 1.9.7 and 1.10.3.
 See the ["Semantic Import versioning"](https://github.com/golang/go/wiki/Modules#semantic-import-versioning) and ["Releasing Modules (v2 or Higher)"](https://github.com/golang/go/wiki/Modules#releasing-modules-v2-or-higher) sections above for more details.

 2. **Allow clients to use even older Go versions like Go 1.8**.